toseef-ahmd/weather-app/README.md

 ## Contact

-If you have any questions or feedback, please feel free to reach out to [Your Name] via [Your Email] or any of the contact links provided.
+If you have any questions or feedback, please feel free to reach out to me via [tauseefahmed92b@gmail.com](tauseefahmed92b@gmail.com)